linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 I must first of all give a shout out to @shortendtrader and @aRishisays for their help in making sure I don't make too much of an ass of myself.
 If you don't follow these two on twitter already, please do (though SET's account is locked).

-The global swaps market is huge with Interest Rate Derivatives Notional Outstanding of US $466.5 trillion at the end of 2020 according to BIS.
-In comparison the entire US' debt outstanding (private and public) stands at US$ 47T as of end-Dec 2020 according to the BIS.
+The global swaps market is huge with Interest Rate Derivatives Notional Outstanding of US \$466.5 trillion at the end of 2020 according to BIS.
+In comparison the entire US' debt outstanding (private and public) stands at US\$ 47T as of end-Dec 2020 according to the BIS.

 Chart 1: Global OTC Derivatives Notional Outstanding (US$ trillions)
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/fb92f215-ad22-4948-8388-0a6ab9ae04d1/0ed469e70e26db01289f825c3d3a28586f2a96a94ae4b669a4820b509757e926.jpg)